 Occupational Training Program: This program enables senior undergraduate and postgraduate students to undertake unpaid placements in a leading data management and analysis environment.

 See: Occupational Training Program

 Indigenous Australian Government Development Program (IAGDP): is a well-established entry-level employment and development program of 15 month duration open to Australian Aboriginal and Torres Strait Islander people who are interested in working in the Australian Public Service (APS).
 The AIHW is one of the host agencies in the program.
-Applications, and further information, are available on the Department of Employment’s website.
+Applications, and further information, are available on the Department of Jobs and Small Business’s website.